hrhirha/boot2root/writeup1.md

     ...
     0x08048cdd <+61>:    ret
 ```
-func4 is called with ebx-0x1 as argument and with ebx-0x2, and their return value are added together
+If it is greater than 1, then the function calls it self recursively with `ebx-0x1` then `ebx-0x2` as argument, and their return values are added together.
 ```
    0x08048cb3 <+19>:    lea    eax,[ebx-0x1]
    0x08048cb6 <+22>:    push   eax